JLC2141/intro_to_cli/README.md

 I encourage you make use of the AI agent to better understand why this is a better solution.
 Then, really challenge yourself by trying to understand how this "if statement" works and then implement and run it in your script.

+### Notes

+* You will not need to memorize all of these commands in preparation for the workshop.